NoahJpg/ParkLookupApi/README.md

 ## Further Exploration

 * _Token Based Authentication_
+* _This sets up a user authentication where they can create a password and be assigned a role that determines which endpoints they are able to access or not access_

 * _In order to generate and check a unique user token based on role, do the following:_